elliekins/talk_like_a_pirate/README.md

 ```
 translates to
 ```
-I would like t' read an scroll an' sign on t' an adventure
+I would like t' read a scroll an' sign on t' an adventure
 ```